FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Does the thing being spec'ed change with different window types?
 E.g. Private window and Tor window?
 - [ ] Will the feature be available on all channels?
 Is a feature flag needed so that work can land incrementally without reaching Release channel until it's ready?
 - [ ] Are there any open questions?
 List them explicitly.
+- [ ] What are the states of what you are designing?
+- [ ] Which state is persistent and which state is not.

 If there are UI component
 - [ ] Have mockups